UNCONDITIONAL ( 54 )

-Reverend MacLean: Each one of here today will at one time in our lives look upon a loved one who is in need and ask the same question: We are willing help, Lord, but what, if anything, is needed?
+Reverend MacLean: Each one of us here today will at one time in our lives look upon a loved one who is in need and ask the same question: We are willing to help, Lord, but what, if anything, is needed?
 For it is true we can seldom help those closest to us.
 Either we don’t know what part of ourselves to give or, more often than not, the part we have to give is not wanted.
 And so it those we live with and should know who elude us.
 But we can still love them – we can love completely without complete understanding.

 A RIVER RUNS THROUGH IT

-BENCHMARKS IN TECHNOLOGY
+BENCHMARKS IN TECHNOLOGY ( 60 )

-Yesterday was my son’s 47th birthday. his son, James is 6.
+Yesterday was my son’s 47th birthday.
+His son, James is 6.

 They brought with them one of the new virtual reality cameras now on sale to the public.